What is a sensory deficit

 Hearing impairment – understanding the condition

 It has been estimated that hearing loss is the third chronic form of the condition that is known to affect elderlies aged 75 years and above.
 The various forms of hearing problems that affect our elderly loved ones include sensorineural hearing loss, presbycusis, and conductive hearing loss.
-Elderly suffering from hearing loss, have a very difficult time in communicating their needs, ideas, and problems with others.
+The elderly suffering from hearing loss, have a very difficult time in communicating their needs, ideas, and problems with others.
 It makes life very difficult to deal with.

 Tips to help the elderly with hearing impairment: